Introduction to Trading

 Importance of Trading in the Economy

 Trading plays a vital role in the functioning of the economy by facilitating capital formation, efficient resource allocation, and price discovery.
 It provides liquidity to financial markets, allowing investors to buy and sell assets with ease.
 Moreover, trading activities contribute to market efficiency, competitiveness, and innovation, driving economic growth and development.
-The ability to access diverse investment opportunities through trading enables individuals and businesses to manage risks, achieve financial goals, and participate in wealth creation.
+The ability to access diverse Investment warnings opportunities through trading enables individuals and businesses to manage risks, achieve financial goals, and participate in wealth creation.

 Different Types of Trading